bxparks/rpn83p/docs/FUTURE.md

 ## Highly Unlikely

-These are useful features which are estimated to take too much time and effort, especially using low-level Z80 assembly language, so they will likely never get added to RPN83P.
+These are features which are unlikely to be implemented for various reasons:

 - user-defined alphanumeric variables
     - TI-OS supports only single-letter variables for real or complex types.